Heating Oil Frequently Asked Questions

 Q: Is heating oil or diesel better for heating?

 Many businesses use diesel in their commercial heating systems.
 But industrial heating oil (IHO) is a much more cost-effective alternative.
-It has an almost identical calorific value to gas oil/red diesel meaning you generate as much energy using IHO as you would using gas oil.
+It has an identical calorific value to diesel meaning you generate as much energy using IHO as you would using diesel.

 Q: What are the regulations for storing heating oil?